PortSwigger/colonel-clustered/README.md

     -   **Text**: Generates character-based 5-grams on plain text content, also sanitizing digits for template resilience.
     -   **Binary/Other**: If the content is not text-based, it generates a set of 5-byte n-grams to find similarities in the binary data.

-2.  **High-Performance Pre-Grouping**: To remain fast even with thousands of responses, the extension performs a single pass to group all *perfectly identical* responses.
+2.  **Pre-Grouping**: To remain fast even with thousands of responses, the extension performs a single pass to group all perfectly identical responses.
 It calculates a hash of each response's token set and groups all items that share the same hash.
-This means the expensive clustering algorithm only has to run on the much smaller set of *unique* response bodies.
+This means the expensive clustering algorithm only has to run on the much smaller set of unique response bodies.

 3.  **Dual Clustering Algorithms**: Colonel Clustered offers two distinct clustering algorithms:

-    *   **Fast Scan (Default)**: A high-performance `DBSCAN`-based algorithm runs automatically.
+    *   **Fast Scan (Default)**: A high-performance DBSCAN-based algorithm runs automatically when you send multiple request/responses to the extension.
-        -   **Automatic Epsilon Tuning**: It uses the Kneedle algorithm to automatically determine the optimal `epsilon` (density radius), adapting to the dataset's characteristics.
+        -   **Automatic Epsilon Tuning**: It uses the Kneedle algorithm to automatically determine the optimal epsilon (density radius), adapting to the dataset's characteristics.
-        -   **Outlier Detection (minPts=2)**: `minPts` is fixed at 2, making it highly effective for identifying responses that are unique or share similarity with only one other item, ensuring sensitive outlier detection.
+        -   **Outlier Detection (minPts=2)**: minPts is fixed at 2, making it highly effective for identifying responses that are unique or share similarity with only one other item, ensuring sensitive outlier detection.

     *   **Deep Analysis (Manual Trigger)**: The original, more computationally intensive hierarchical clustering algorithm is available via a "Deep Analysis" button.
-This option is designed for scenarios requiring a more granular and potentially different clustering perspective, utilizing **Average Linkage** for improved cluster cohesion.
+This option is designed for scenarios requiring a more granular and potentially different clustering perspective, utilizing Average Linkage for improved cluster cohesion.
         -   It constructs a similarity matrix using Jaccard distance between unique responses.
         -   It iteratively merges the most similar clusters, recording merge distances to determine optimal thresholds.

 4.  **Outlier Consolidation**: After clustering, any resulting group containing only a single unique member is considered an outlier.
 All such outliers are then consolidated into a single, convenient "Outliers" group in the UI.

-This hybrid approach, with intelligent tokenization and dual clustering strategies, provides powerful and flexible outlier detection for various security testing scenarios.

-### Performance and Safety Features

-To handle large datasets efficiently and prevent crashes, Colonel Clustered includes several key optimizations:

-*   **Multi-Core Processing**: Both the **Fast Scan** and **Deep Analysis** algorithms are now multi-threaded, utilizing all available CPU cores to significantly speed up the analysis of large numbers of unique responses.
-*   **Memory Safeguard**: Before starting a **Deep Analysis**, the extension checks if there is sufficient memory available.
-If allocating the required resources would risk an `OutOfMemoryError` and crash Burp Suite, the analysis is cancelled proactively with a warning.
-*   **Interactive Warnings**: For **Deep Analysis** scans on a large number of items (>2000), a confirmation dialog will appear, warning you of the potential for slow performance and high memory usage, giving you the option to proceed or cancel.
-*   **Responsive UI**: All clustering tasks now run in the background with a progress bar and a responsive **Cancel** button, ensuring the Burp Suite UI remains usable and giving you full control over long-running analyses.
+These two algorithms should provide an easy way to automatically identify server responses that differ in content, even when the response size is an unreliable measure of response differences.

 ## How to Use

 1.  **Load the Extension**:
     - Go to the **Extensions** tab in Burp Suite.
-    - Click **Add** and select the `ColonelClustered.jar` file.
+    - Click **Add** and select the ColonelClustered.jar file.
     - A new tab named "Col. Clustered" should appear.

 2.  **Send Responses for Analysis**:
     - Go to any tool in Burp, such as Intruder results or Proxy history.
     - Select one or more request/response items.
     - Right-click and select **"Send to Colonel Clustered"**.
-    - A **Fast Scan** will automatically begin, and a progress bar will appear to monitor the analysis.
+    - A default Fast Scan will automatically begin, and a progress bar will appear to monitor the analysis.

 3.  **Perform Deep Analysis (Optional)**:
     - If a more detailed, hierarchical clustering is desired, click the **"Deep Analysis"** button.